SanskritiKushik5/CRUD-React/README.md

-# CEA-Assignment-2
-Assignment 2
-Requirements , Functionalities and Problem statement
+# CRUD operations - React🚀
+Functionalities:
-1. You need to develop a CRUD (Create, Read, Update and Delete) for posts.
+1. CRUD (Create, Read, Update and Delete) for posts.
-2. Use the JSON Placeholder API to fetch, update, and create posts
+2. JSON Placeholder API to fetch, update, and create posts
 3. A search bar to search posts
 4. A functionality to like and dislike posts
-5. Different pages for each CRU Operation
+5. Different pages for each CRUD Operation
-6. Different Pages for Liked and Disliked Posts
-7. Use Redux or Context API to store Liked and Disliked Posts and list of posts
-8. Use a UI LIbrary (Preferrably Material-UI or Semantic React)

-Deployed: <a href="https://sanskritikushik5.github.io/CEA-Assignment-2/">after opening this, Clicking on CEA-2 will lead to the main page</a>
+8. Material-UI is used